mhanf/ShinyFriendlyCaptcha/README.md

 ShinyFriendlyCaptcha exports two main functions: `sfc_output()` and `sfc_server()`.
 A vignette is available [here]() to help in the proper setup of these functions.
-A Shiny app example using these functions can be created as follows:
+A minimalistic Shiny app example using these functions can be created as follows:

 ``` r
 # libraries